burggraf/SupaScript/docs/http.md

 ```

 ## Return Object
-All methods return the a JSON response object with the following fields:
+All methods return a JSON response object with the following fields:

 - status (int)
 - content_type (text)